 The primary viewers near KVP 28, residential neighbors, would have high awareness of the visual environment, while commercial viewers would have low awareness because of a focus on work activities.
 Both types of viewers would have high exposure because of the prominence of structures at the Palmdale Station.
 The new Palmdale Station and associated facilities would enhance cultural order and visual unity as viewed from KVP 28, improving visual quality.
 In addition, the HSR station would be expected to have beneficial indirect effects on visual quality by increasing the potential for new development and redevelopment in nearby areas, similar to what would occur for the Bakersfield Station alternatives.
 This would likely influence development patterns near the station and could result in new project and urban design improvements that would upgrade the visual character and quality of these areas over time.
 Visual quality at KVP 28 would improve from low to moderately low.
 The indirect benefits would be similar to those anticipated to occur around the Bakersfield station, with beneficial effects on visual quality extending to new development in the area.
-Another potential visual element that would be introduced by the project near the location of this KVP is Sound Barrier No. 15, which would be provided for noise mitigation.
-Mitigation measure AVQ-MM#7 would ensure aesthetic treatments for sound barriers.
-In this urbanized location, the Palmdale Station would not conflict with applicable zoning or other regulations governing scenic quality.
+In addition, in this urbanized location, the Palmdale Station would not conflict with applicable zoning or other regulations governing scenic guality.
 As shown in Table 3.16-1, the project would be consistent with City of Palmdale General Plan (City of Palmdale 2013).